intelagense/rwxrob/todo/README.md

 # TODO List

+* Lynx in Docker container with ? and ??
+* `kn` in a Docker container
+* Add all relevant IRC rooms on startup.
+* Turn status bar in weechat back on
 * Back to single monolithic `.bashrc`
 * Discuss the `sudo` hack with the live community
 * Unicode (go) convenience classes in PEGN